Lindsey Vonn's Success and Achievements in Timeline

 A closer look at the biggest achievements of Lindsey Vonn.
 Awards, milestones, and records that define success.

-Lindsey Vonn is a highly decorated American alpine ski racer, renowned for her exceptional achievements in the sport.
-She secured four World Cup overall championships in 2008, 2009, 2010, and 2012.
-A defining moment in her career was winning the gold medal in downhill at the 2010 Winter Olympics, marking a historic first for an American woman.
-Vonn dominated the World Cup circuit, achieving a record eight season titles in downhill, five in super-G, and three consecutive titles in the combined (2010–2012).
-In 2016, she surpassed Ingemar Stenmark to claim her 20th World Cup crystal globe title, setting an overall record for both men and women.
-She holds the third highest super ranking among all skiers.
+Lindsey Vonn is a decorated American alpine ski racer renowned for her exceptional achievements.
+She claimed four World Cup overall championships (2008, 2009, 2010, 2012) and an Olympic gold medal in downhill at the 2010 Winter Olympics, a first for an American woman.
+Vonn dominated the World Cup circuit, securing a record eight season titles in downhill, five in super-G, and three consecutive titles in the combined (2010-2012).
+In 2016, she broke the record for most World Cup crystal globes won, male or female, with 20, surpassing Ingemar Stenmark.
+She holds the third-highest super ranking of any skier.

-In 1999, Kildow and Will McDonald won the "Cadets" slalom events in Italy's Trofeo Topolino di Sci Alpino.
+In 1999, Lindsey Kildow and Will McDonald became the first American athletes to win the "Cadets" slalom events in Italy's Trofeo Topolino di Sci Alpino.

-On March 4, 2003, she earned a silver medal in downhill at the Junior World Championship in Puy Saint-Vincent, France.
+On March 4, 2003, Lindsey Kildow earned a silver medal in downhill at the Junior World Championship in Puy Saint-Vincent, France.

-On March 24, 2004, Kildow won the downhill silver medal at the U.S. Alpine Championships at Mt.
+On March 24, 2004, Lindsey Kildow was the downhill silver medalist at the U.S. Alpine Championships at Mt.
 Alyeska Resort, Girdwood, Alaska.

 December 2004: Maiden Victory

-In December 2004, she captured her maiden victory in downhill at Lake Louise, Alberta.
+In December 2004, Lindsey Kildow achieved her maiden victory in downhill at Lake Louise, Alberta, marking a significant milestone in her career.

-In 2007, Kildow earned her first "big race" medals with silver in both downhill and super-G at the World Championships in Åre, Sweden.
+In 2007, Lindsey Kildow earned silver medals in both downhill and super-G at the World Championships in Åre, Sweden, marking significant achievements in her career.

-In 2008, Lindsey Vonn won her first World Cup overall championship title.
+In 2008, Lindsey Vonn won her first World Cup overall championship.
+This marked the second time an American woman had achieved this, following Tamara McKinney in 1983.

 2008: Overall World Cup Title

-In 2008, Lindsey Vonn won the overall World Cup title, becoming the second American woman to do so after Tamara McKinney.
+In 2008, Lindsey Vonn won the overall World Cup title, becoming the second American woman to achieve this feat since Tamara McKinney in 1983.

 October 2009: Skieur d'Or Award

-In October 2009, Vonn was awarded the Skieur d'Or Award by the International Association of Ski Journalists.
+In October 2009, Lindsey Vonn was awarded the Skieur d'Or Award by the International Association of Ski Journalists, recognizing her exceptional performance during the previous season.

 2009: World Championship Gold Medals

-In 2009, Lindsey Vonn achieved two World Championship gold medals.
+In 2009, Lindsey Vonn secured two World Championship gold medals, further solidifying her status as a top alpine skier.

 2010: 2010 Winter Olympics Gold Medal

-In 2010, at the Winter Olympics in Vancouver, Vonn won the gold medal in the downhill, becoming the first American woman to achieve this.
+At the 2010 Winter Olympics in Vancouver, on February 17, Lindsey Vonn won the gold medal in the downhill event, becoming the first American woman to achieve this milestone.

 2011: Lake Louise Wins

-From December 2–4, 2011, Lindsey Vonn won all three races in Lake Louise, Alberta and with her eleventh win at Lake Louise she surpassed Renate Götschl's record for most career wins at a single resort.
+From December 2-4, 2011, Lindsey Vonn won all three races in Lake Louise, Alberta (two downhills, one super-G), marking her second career 'hat trick'.

-In 2011, Lindsey Vonn received the Laureus World Sportswoman of the Year award and was the United States Olympic Committee's sportswoman of the year.
+In 2011, Lindsey Vonn received the Laureus World Sportswoman of the Year award, recognizing her achievements in alpine skiing.

 2011: World Championship Silver Medals

-In 2011, Lindsey Vonn won three silver medals in world championships.
+In 2011, Lindsey Vonn won a silver medal at the World Championships.

-With victories in January 2012, Lindsey Vonn overtook Götschl to become the third most successful female World Cup racer in terms of victories.
+In January 2012, Lindsey Vonn achieved further victories, overtaking Götschl to become the third most successful female World Cup racer in terms of victories.

 2012: Fourth Overall World Cup Title

-Lindsey Vonn won her fourth Overall World Cup Title in 2012, becoming the 6th woman to have won all events at least once.
+In 2012, Lindsey Vonn won her fourth Overall World Cup Title.
+She also won her first giant slalom, making her the 6th woman to have won all events at least once.

 2013: World Cup Season Title

-In 2013, Lindsey Vonn won her sixth consecutive World Cup season title in the downhill discipline.
+In 2013, Lindsey Vonn secured a World Cup season title in the downhill discipline, marking another significant accomplishment in her career.

-On December 6, 2014, Lindsey Vonn made a comeback to the top of the podium, winning the women's World Cup downhill race at Lake Louise, Alberta in only her second race back.
+On December 6, 2014, Lindsey Vonn made her comeback to the top of the podium at the women's World Cup downhill race at Lake Louise, Alberta, winning the event in only her second race back.

-January 2015: Ties and overtakes Moser-Proell for World Cup wins
+January 2015: Vonn ties and overtakes Annemarie Moser-Proell for most World Cup wins

 In January 2015, Lindsey Vonn tied and then overtook Austrian Annemarie Moser-Proell for the most World Cup wins ever.